 Courtesy of First 90 Days of Outside Sales

-The second curve is the deadly Cul-de-Sac (or dead-end in French) where one just works and works without anything happen.
+The second curve was the deadly Cul-de-Sac (or dead-end in French) where you just worked and worked without anything happen.
 This is the route of those who contend with just being average and getting stuck on a plateau.
-The third curve is the Cliff, where one could rise all the way to the top but suddenly plummet downwards.
-I think the corporate burnout of jet-setting executives could be symptomatic of this.
+I’m sure many of you could identify with this.

 In Seth’s view, projects stuck in Cul-de-Sacs like the Space Shuttle and the Vietnam War should have been terminated long ago.
 Pride shouldn’t be a reasons for sticking it out to the end.

-Focusing on the one or two things where one can be the “best in the world” is an invaluable lesson for many of us guilty of being distracted by the “flavours of the month”.
-One is also challenged to consider quitting with foresight and preparation, and not when the going gets tough.
+Focusing on the one or two things where we can be the “best in the world” is an invaluable lesson for many of us guilty of being distracted by the “flavours of the month”.
+I like how we’re also challenged to consider quitting with foresight and preparation, and not when the going gets tough.

 PS – Check out my buddy Daniel’s review of this book too.